Every obnoxious security officer, crowd crush, and queue will be worth it to witness Barack Obama taking of the Oath of Office.

 But whey even bother going?
 Why not sit at home in the hermetically sealed, double-glazed comfort and warmth and watch it all on the HD?

 The answer is simple really.
 We’re going because, well, yes we can.
-Montreal is just over an hour’s flight from DC, and never in my lifetime has there been such a political event to witness.

 Being just a baby at the time, I don’t remember where I was when JFK was shot, but I sure remember watching on a scratchy telly at school when Nixon resigned.
 Come over-officious security or freezing temperatures, I want to be in that crowd when Barack Hussein Obama takes the oath of office.